hktxt/YOLOv3/README.md

 ### Training

-Just open train.ipynb and run all cells respectively.
+Just open [train.ipynb]() and run all cells respectively.
 It will train yolov3 using COCO dataset.
-For custom data training, you should get your data ready and make annotations format indentical with yolo.
+For custom data training, you should get your own data ready and make annotations format is the same as yolo's.
 Then change path in train.ipynb and run.

 ### Inference